jac-oblong/JML/assembler/pic16f873a/README.md

   file should be.
 Any space not filled by instructions will be automatically filled with `nop`.
 Example: `-s 2300` will write create a file of size `2300 * opcode-size`. `opcode-size` is set to 2 bytes (each opcode is 14 bits on the PIC16F873A).
-The default behavior is to convert the entire input file into an output file.
+The default behavior is to create a file of unlimited size.

 ## Instruction Set